johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-03-05-caching-and-cache-busting-with-requirejs.md

 ![](http://2.bp.blogspot.com/-qx7Ya1MZNC8/UxcSBwKjM_I/AAAAAAAAAh0/aywHMXHUrwI/s320/NewFixedQuerystring200.png)

-](<http://2.bp.blogspot.com/-qx7Ya1MZNC8/UxcSBwKjM_I/AAAAAAAAAh0/aywHMXHUrwI/s1600/NewFixedQuerystring200.png>)Success!
+Success!
 That’s our premise tested – both Development and Production scenarios.
 Now we want to turn this into a slightly more sophisticated reusable solution like this:

 ```html
 <script src="/scripts/require.js"></script>